Pumpin Pal vs Lacteck flanges

 Pumpin Pal™

-Started in 1999, these are angled flanges designed to allow relaxed expressing and comfort.
-Traditionally when you express with ‘regular’ flanges you need to lean forward to allow the milk to flow down the funnel and towards the bend*.
-So these flanges are angled to allow you to lean back.
+Started in 1999, these are angled flanges were initially designed to allow 'relaxed expressing and comfort'.
+Traditionally when you express with ‘regular’ flanges you need to lean forward* or at least very upright to allow the milk to flow down the funnel and towards the bend.
+So these flanges were designed to be angled to allow you to lean back.

 *Having to lean forward while expressing to stop milk running down your breast can be a sign that you are using the wrong size - click here for a sizing guide - although generally, you need to sit quite upright regardless.